-- (6) [Reserved]
+- (6) [RESERVED]

-- (7) [Reserved]
+- (7) [RESERVED]

-- (8) Repurchase at the Option of Holder.
+- (8) REPURCHASE AT THE OPTION OF HOLDER.

-(a) If a Change of Control occurs, each Holder will have the right to require the Issuers to jointly repurchase all or any part of that Holder's Notes pursuant to Section 4.15 of the Indenture (a "Change of Control Offer").
+- (a) If a Change of Control occurs, each Holder will have the right to require the Issuers to jointly repurchase all or any part of that Holder's Notes pursuant to Section 4.15 of the Indenture (a "Change of Control Offer").
 Any such repurchase of the Notes shall include the Notes on a pro rata basis based on the aggregate principal amount of the Notes outstanding at the time of repurchase.
 In the Change of Control Offer, the Issuers will jointly offer the Holders a purchase price in cash equal to 101% of the aggregate principal amount of Notes, plus accrued and unpaid interest, if any, on the Notes repurchased to the date of purchase, subject to the rights of Holders on the relevant record date to receive interest due on the relevant Interest Payment Date.
 Within fifteen (15) days following any Change of Control, the Issuers will mail a notice to each Holder setting forth the procedures governing the Change of Control Offer as required by the Indenture.

-(b) Following the secumence of certain Asset Sales, the Instern may be required to effect to expression the Notes and other Parity Line Date commissing similar previous to those set forth in the Industries with respect to office to purchase, peoply or relation with the proceeds of sales of assets as required by the Industries. (c) [Reserved]
+- (b) Following the occurrence of certain Asset Sales, the Issuers may be required to offer to repurchase the Notes and other Parity Lien Debt containing similar provisions to those set forth in the Indenture with respect to offers to purchase, prepay or redeem with the proceeds of sales of assets as required by the Indenture.

+- (c) [Reserved]